 Treatment with Donor Eggs

-There are many reasons why someone may need to use a donor egg to get pregnant.
+There are many reasons why you may need to use donor eggs to get pregnant.
 Typical reasons include:

 - Medical conditions such as premature menopause or ovarian failure

 - If you’re not producing your own eggs

 - If there are abnormalities with the eggs – many women, typically those in their 40s, use donor eggs to get pregnant because the quality of their own isn’t suitable anymore due to age.
 We offer IVF with donor eggs for patients up to the age of 50.

 - Previous medical treatment such as chemotherapy which could have affected your fertility

 - If there’s a risk of passing on any hereditary illnesses or diseases

 What happens if I need to use donor eggs to get pregnant?